benschaf/flash-cli/README.md

 - Check the user's input against the correct definition.
 - If the user's input is incorrect, display the correct definition and ask the user if they want to count their attempt as a success or failure.
 - Update the flashcard status based on the user's responses.
+- Provide personalized feedback based on the user's responses and the responses of the community so far.
-This mode is designed to test the user's recall and understanding of the vocabulary.
+This mode is designed to test the user's recall and understanding of the flashcard.
 It's a more challenging and interactive way to practice and reinforce learning.

 ### Real-Time Google Sheets Sync
-The app automatically syncs vocabulary data with a connected Google Sheets document.
-This feature allows users to:
+The app automatically syncs flashcard data with a connected Google Sheets document using the Google Sheets API.
+No user login is required.
-- Add new words and definitions directly to the Google Sheets document.
-- Update existing flashcards with new information.
-- Export flashcards from google sheets to third-party applications.
-- Import flashcards from third-party applications to google sheets.

 The Google Sheet is set up so that every worksheet is a deck of flashcards.
 Each row represents a flashcard, with the word in the first column and the definition in the second column.
-The third column is used to store the status of the flashcard (1-5).
+Further columns are used to store the status of the flashcard.

+### Real-Time Feedback:
+The app will provide personalized feedback based on collective performance.
+For example: “Only 1% of people got this question right, and you are one of them.”

 ### Error Handling and Logging
 Flash-CLI gracefully handles unexpected errors and provides helpful messages to guide users.
 Additionally, the app logs application events for debugging and troubleshooting.